Skip navigation

 • The radiologist will watch the movements of the radioactive tracer on a monitor.
 The tracer will show how food travels through your stomach.

-• Additional images will be taken over the next few hours to see how long it takes for food to move out of your stomach and into your gastrointestinal tract.
+• Additional images will be taken over the next few hours to see how long it takes for food to move out of your stomach and into your small intestine.

-• You will be allowed to get up and leave the exam room during this time period.
+• You can get up and leave the exam room during this time.
 Your provider will let you know when you need to return for imaging.
 It's usually at around 1, 2, and 4 hours after the first image was taken.

-A gastric emptying study may also be done using a liquid that contains the radioactive tracer, instead of solid food.
+A gastric emptying study may also be done using a liquid containing the radioactive tracer instead of solid food.
+Since liquids move through your stomach differently, your provider may want to perform a liquid gastric emptying test with your gastric emptying study or as a follow-up.

 Upper GI series, also known as a barium swallow.
 During this test:

-• You will swallow a drink that contains barium.
-Barium is a substance that makes parts of your body show up more clearly on an x-ray.
+• You will swallow a chalky-tasting liquid that contains barium.
+Barium is a substance that coats your internal organs and tissues so they can be seen more clearly on an x-ray.

 • You will lie on an x-ray table.

-• A special type of x-ray called a fluoroscopy will track the barium in real time as it moves through your esophagus, stomach, and small intestine.
+• A special type of x-ray called a fluoroscopy will track the barium in real-time as a live video as it moves through your esophagus, stomach, and small intestine.

 • You may be asked to change positions while more images are taken.